dwoodjr/drexel-courses/GMAP 395/Module 1/GMAP 395 - ASN 1 - Brief.md

 > [!tip] Lighting Design Tips
 >
-> - Think about how lighting enhances the void-related theme (e.g., shadows, stark contrasts, or mysterious glows).
+> - Think about how lighting enhances temporal concepts (e.g., contrasts between old and new, revelation of hidden details).
-> - Experiment with unusual light colors and intensities to evoke an otherworldly atmosphere.
+> - Experiment with lighting that suggests the passage of time or technological evolution.

 ---